 The HUD-1 provides a picture of the monetary side of the property closing.
-It shows the all of the money transfers between you, as the buyer, and the home seller, and all of your closing costs , including the escrow and title fees, and the costs of your loan, if you have one.
-It's a standardized form that your settlement agent or “escrowee” will complete at the closing, as required for all closings involving a federally insured lender under the Real Estate Settlement Procedures Act (“RESPA”) (12 U.S.C. §§ 2601–2617).
+It shows the all of the money transfers between you, as the buyer, and the home seller, and all of your closing costs, including the escrow and title fees, and the costs of your loan.
+It's a standardized form that your settlement agent or “escrowee” completed at the closing, as required for all closings involving a federally insured lender under the Real Estate Settlement Procedures Act (“RESPA”) (12 U.S.C. §§ 2601–2617).

-The HUD-1 is an important document, which you should carefully review prior to the closing, if possible, or at the closing.
+The HUD-1 is an important document.
 The form shows where your purchase money was spent.
-If you're financing your purchase, you can compare the HUD-1 to the Good Faith Estimate (“GFE”) given to you by your lender when you applied for your loan to make sure you were not overcharged for any loan, title, document recording, or escrow fees.
+You can compare the HUD-1 to the Good Faith Estimate (“GFE”) given to you by your lender when you applied for your loan to make sure you were not overcharged for any loan, title, document recording, or escrow fees.
 Read more about comparing your HUD-1 with the GFE below.

 It's also important to save your HUD-1 for your tax preparer.
 You'll need it in the year of your purchase, and also in the year you sell the property.

-The HUD-1 form itself was created by the U.S. Department of Housing and Urban Development (“HUD”), and is updated by HUD periodically.
+The HUD-1 form itself was created by the U.S. Department of Housing and Urban Development (“HUD”), and was updated by HUD periodically.
 The latest version is available at HUD’s website.